autoplot/documentation/javadoc/org/autoplot/jythonsupport/ui/DataMashUp.md

-# org.autoplot.jythonsupport.ui.DataMashUpGUI for specifying mashups, where a number of
+# org.autoplot.jythonsupport.ui.DataMashUp

- data sets are loaded and combined.
+GUI for specifying mashups, where a number of data sets are loaded and combined.
 These are implemented as small jython scripts, consisting only of declarations and an expression.

-DataMashUp( )
+# DataMashUp( )
 Creates new form DataMashUp

 ***